rapid7/insightconnect-plugins/microsoft_teams/help.md

 # Version History

-* 2.2.1 - Add extract UUID in the New Message Received trigger
+* 2.2.1 - Automatically extract UUIDs in the New Message Received trigger
 * 2.2.0 - Extract and return command security and network indicators in the New Message Received trigger
 * 2.1.0 - Update Send Message and Send HTML Message actions to accept `thread_id` input to support threaded replies | Update New Message Received trigger to output team and channel names so they can be passed into subsequent steps
 * 2.0.5 - Fix issue where auth token wasn't properly renewed